 Another factor to think about is harvesting time.
 Different varieties ripen at various times during the harvesting season, some early varieties are ready in late August and some into early November.
+You can learn more about this here.
 This is of special importance in school orchards where varieties need to be selected that will be ready for picking in school term time.
 We often see school orchards that are at their peak during the summer holidays and fruit has to be cleared away by grumbling caretakers never reaching the children’s hands or mouths.

 You also need to consider use and keeping time.
 Some apples don’t develop their taste fully for a couple of months after they have been picked so are more suitable for storage; others need to be eaten straight away.

 Late-season apples usually keep the longest and varieties related to Golden Delicious such as Gala keep well.
 In additional, any traditional cooking apples also keep, because they were bred in the days before refrigeration to have this quality.

 The look of the fruit is also important when selecting a variety.
 Some groups we work with want to plant really unattractive looking fruit to discourage casual bypasses not to pick them!
 A good example of this is the Knobby Russet sometimes described as the ugliest apple in the world.